 - Exercise is an excellent treatment for osteoporosis.
 However, one must remember that if one has LR, exercise exacerbates the risk of fracture because Wolff’s law is null and void.
 The Exercise Rx (written below) requires Wolff’s law to be operational to work.
 Too often it is not.
 Exercise will increase growth hormone secretion which is very anabolic for bone mass accrual.
 Most older people have horrendous GH levels measured by IGF-1 levels.
 In people with IGF-1 levels below 100, I recommend the use of arginine, ornithine, turmeric, and resveratrol, because of all increase bone mass.
 Resveratrol increases bone morphogenic proteins directly.

 - Walking is a great start for those who are debilitated.
 I tell my patients to park far away from the doors to facilitate walking.
 I encourage water aerobics because of its low impact and its good skeletal effects even when Wolff’s law is null and void.
 I also encourage yoga and meditation for endogenous control of cortisol.
 Biofeedback is also a consideration if it is in the budget.

 - Strict avoidance of NSAID’s and steroids for all osteopenic or spine fusions due to bone mass losses.
 These medications also cause a leaky gut and gut dysbiosis and is a major cause of persistent inflammation and bone loss.

 - Any stressor should be aggressively treated.
 I usually will double doses of D3, K2, and Mg during ICU or the preoperative times.

 - In older patients, I trim back all meds that cause osteoporosis, and I advocate strongly for hormone replacement.
 Progesterone is the critical for women and testosterone for men.
 Estrogen and testosterone are added often to women’s treatment plan by their PCP’s or Ob/GYN’s

-- I try to limit radiation exposure to all patients with osteopenia because of its effects on bone stock.
+- I try to limit all forms of radiation exposure to all patients with osteopenia because of its effects on bone stock.

 - I have all thoracic fracture patients follow up with their lung specialists because each fracture limits pulmonary functioning by 5-8% and is a major cause of disability.